Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 Google Cloud Database

-This can be used for application development and deployment and scalable database for containerized workloads
+This can be used for application development and deployment, and a scalable database for containerized workloads

-The Cloud Bigtable is a NoDQL database that can be integrated with BigQuery and Apache.
+The Cloud Bigtable is a NoSQL database that can be integrated with BigQuery and Apache.
 This can be used for financial analysis and IoT applications.

 google-cloudReference: Google Cloud